davidelambert/tealc/README.md

   <dt>length</dt>
   <dd>
-  Scale length of the instrument in inches, 1/1000in, or mm with the `--si` flag.
+  Scale length of the instrument in inches, 1/1000in, or mm with the <code>--si</code> flag.
   </dd>
 </dl>